lwileczek/jekyll-now/_posts/2018-08-21-Density-Based-Spatial-Clustering-of-Applications-with-Noise-(DBSCAN).md

   3. DBSCAN cannot cluster data sets well with large differences in densities, since the minPts-ε combination cannot then be chosen appropriately for all clusters.
   4. If the data and scale are not well understood, choosing a meaningful distance threshold ε can be difficult.

-If you are interested in DBSCAN it may be beneficial to investigate the [OPTICS](https://en.wikipedia.org/wiki/OPTICS_algorithm) which allows for clusters of different densities.
+If you are interested in DBSCAN it may be beneficial to investigate the [OPTICS](https://en.wikipedia.org/wiki/OPTICS_algorithm) algorithm which allows clusters to have different densities.

 ## Further reading
   - [Visualizing DBSCAN](https://www.naftaliharris.com/blog/visualizing-dbscan-clustering/) Very cool interactive visualization of DBSCAN